 History of the Cardigan Welsh Corgi

 The Cardigan Welsh Corgi has existed for thousands of years in the Cardiganshire area in Wales (which today is Ceredigion), brought to Wales by Celtic tribes who migrated from Central Europe.
 The Cardigan Welsh Corgi was named for its home region.
 Centuries ago, this rocky, coastal area of Cardiganshire was filled with green hills and dairy farms, and Cardigan Welsh Corgis were highly prized as indispensable cattle herders and drovers (driving cattle to market), working farm dogs, barn guards, and loving family companions.

 Cardigan Welsh Corgi Care

 The Cardigan Welsh Corgi’s coat is easy to care for, requiring no trimming.
 It does not tend to mat and a throughout brush-out once a week will keep shedding to a minimum.
 The coat repels dirt and water, needing only occasional baths.
 Trim the nails weekly and check the ears, cleaning them with a pet-safe ear cleaner if they appear dirty.

 Start training your puppy from day one, and your Cardigan Welsh Corgi will quickly and happily learn good manners and house rules.
 The breed is intelligent and naturally wants to please you, so gentle, positive training methods are very effective.
 Many Cardigans excel at activities like agility, flyball, obedience, and herding.

 Common Health Problems

-The Cardigan Welsh Corgi is built somewhat heavy for his size, with a long back and short legs.
-Due the breed’s unique physique, care must be taken to ensure the Cardigan doesn’t injure his back.
+The Cardigan Welsh Corgi is built somewhat heavy for their size, with a long back and short legs.
+Due the breed’s unique physique, care must be taken to ensure the Cardigan doesn’t injure their back.
 Don’t let puppies jump up or down from high places (try using pet ramps for couches and beds), and if you lift the dog, provide support under both the front and rear legs.